hapijs/joi/API.md

 #### `any.artifact(id)`

 Assigns the schema an artifact id which is included in the validation result if the rule passed validation where:
-- `id` - any value other than `undefined` which will be returned as-is in the result `artifacts` set.
+- `id` - any value other than `undefined` which will be returned as-is in the result `artifacts` map.

 ```js
 const schema = {